The National POLST Paradigm

 Please print the 2018 North Dakota POLST form in color to distinguish it as the original form, since copies are valid and the original stays with the patient.

-Thank you to John Berg, MD, Kristina Schlecht, MD and Nancy Joyner, MS, APRN-CNS for lending their expertise in this video.
 The POLST educational video and CME is supported with federal grant funds from the DHHS, HRSA, Federal Office of Rural Health Policy, Medicare Rural Hospital Flexibility Program administered through the Center of Rural Health, UND, School of Medicine and Health Sciences.

 This article seeks to honor individual preferences through advance care planning (ACP) by providing an understanding of POLST, which documents individual treatment wishes as medical orders.
 In the article the authors discuss advance care planning, advance directives, changes in patient status, and the inception and description of POLST.
 They distinguish POLST from DNR orders, compare POLST to advance directives, and describe the roles of registered and advanced practice nurses.
 Additionally, they consider studies that have endorsed the POLST paradigm, and share POLST paradigm pearls as well as possible paradigm pitfalls.